blissfulmondays/m14-hw14-west-amy/README.md

 # m14-hw14-west-amy
+##  MY NOTES ON ASSIGNMENT

+The Bootstrap Components I used are the carousel and the progress bar.

 # Assignment 14: Use a CSS and JavaScript Framework to Add Interactivity to a Website

 (**NOTE:** View a rendered version of this file in VS Code with `ctrl-shift-v` or `cmd-shift-v`)